fastlane/docs/docs/index.md

 ## System requirements

 Currently, _fastlane_ is officially supported to run on macOS.

 But we are working on 🐧 Linux and 🖥️ Windows support for parts of _fastlane_.
 Some underlying software like Xcode or iTunes Transporter is only available for macOS, but many other tools and actions can theoretically also work on other platforms.
 Please see [this Github issue for further information](https://github.com/fastlane/fastlane/issues/11687).

+For more information, see [Using _fastlane_ on Linux and Windows](https://docs.fastlane.tools/best-practices/linux-windows/).

 ## _fastlane_ team